The spiritual world is not straightforward

 simply when they heard Peter talk about the gospel and believed.
 Anyone can also use

-any of God's names with power if they believe, but these things are not
+any of God's names with power if they believe, the Jews did and continue to do so, but these things are not

 the same as getting the rebirth of the Holy Spirit in us or being truly saved when we